leadpony/justify-examples/justify-examples-binding/README.md

 ## Description

-This code sample demonstrates how to validate a JSON document while unmarshalling the JSON document into a Plain Old Java Object, using [Java API for JSON Binding].
+This code sample shows how to validate a JSON document while unmarshalling the JSON document into a Plain Old Java Object, using [Java API for JSON Binding].

 ## How to Build